Richard G. Candelaria: Post war

 Candelaria left active duty on May 1, 1946, and served in the Air Force Reserve until joining the California Air National Guard (CA ANG) on April 27, 1950.
 He served in a variety of command and staff positions over the next ten years, including commanding 8195th Replacement Training Squadron at Van Nuys Air National Guard Base from February 1955 to June 1957.
 He transferred to the Air Force Reserve on October 20, 1960, and retired on June 15, 1964, at the rank of colonel.

-Later life
+Later life and death

 Candelaria married Betty Jean Landreth in 1953.
-The couple have two daughters.
+The couple had two daughters.

-After his retirement from military, Candelaria had a successful business career and started series of manufacturing businesses.
+After his retirement from military, Candelaria had a successful business career and started a series of manufacturing businesses.
 He worked in management and administration.

 In 2007, Candelaria appeared on an episode of the History Channel series Dogfights.
 In the episode titled 'P-51 Mustang' features his April 7, 1945 mission.
 The episode was the eleventh episode of the second season of the series, which recreated historical air combat campaigns using modern computer graphics.

+Candelaria died on September 15, 2024, at the age of 102.